yousong/utdnsd/README.md

 ## TODO

-- A list of domain names from brower history for testing purposes.
+- A list of domain names from browser history for testing purposes.
 - Workaround the issue with `8.8.8.8`.

 	- Add a global staging area for requests that cannot be served immediately.